vfreex/mdns-reflector/README.md

 ```

 **NOTE:** Replace `%i` with your config filename *without* the `.conf` at the end.
+The `.conf` filename suffix is still necessary though.

 ### Important information about multiple services running in parallel
 Let us define a few networks to make an example frame `<iface_name>: <network_name>`: